St. Martin’s Press | 2016

 I’m happy to report, however, that #9 is a clear swing back around to Classic Charley.
 Only this time she has no idea who she is.
 She’s living a “just the essentials” kind of life as a waitress named Janey.
 She’s trying to figure out who she is, where her people are – she must have people, she has a wedding ring on after all!
 But she’s also just living her life without too much pressure.

 What she doesn’t know is that her people have already found her.
 The gang are letting her persist in her amnesia because it’s safer this way after the events of the last book.
-But also because she’s happier than she was in this new life she’s built in Sleepy Hollow.
+But also because she’s happier in this new life she’s built in Sleepy Hollow.
 As Angel points out, Charley needed a fucking break from everything.

 Cookie is working as a waitress at the diner with Charley/Janey.
 Uncle Bob stops by to check in regularly.
 As does Garrett and Osh.
 Charley is still seeing spirits, and Angel is there to help as she pulls her typical hijinks when she suspects something is afoot around her.
-Charley’s instincts really start firing when she literally sees smoke and fire coming off of a very angry Reyes, who is the new cook at the diner.
+Charley’s instincts really start firing when she literally sees smoke coming off of a very angry Reyes, who is the new cook at the diner.

 Why is he angry?
 Because he’s a giant man-baby, douchecanoe?
 Probably.
 Although I’m sure he gave some reason that sounded justified in his opinion.

 Even though Charley/Janey knows she’s married to someone, she still finds a way to not stop herself from doing dirty things with Reyes.
 Because, of course.
 If you were looking for that dark, sexy bam-bam in the ham that was lacking in the last book, then your wish has been granted!